 |Two Rivers, WI|

 Description: The City of Two Rivers is named for the East and West Twin Rivers, which run together just before flowing into Lake Michigan.
-After having been appointed by the Board of Navy Commissioners to examine and select lighthouse site on the Great Lakes, Lieutenant G.J.
+After having been appointed by the Board of Navy Commissioners to examine and select lighthouse sites on the Great Lakes, Lieutenant G.J.
 Pendergrast toured the lakes in 1837 and submitted a lengthy report detailing his findings.
-Pendergrast wrote that while he had not landed at Two Rivers he passed close enough to determine the stream entering the lake there could form a good harbor.
+Pendergrast wrote that while he had not landed at Two Rivers he passed close enough to determine the stream entering the lake there “we quite large, and doubtless might be used in forming a harbor.”

 On September 28, 1850, Congress appropriated $3,500 for a lighthouse at the mouth of Twin Rivers.
 Henry B. Miller, Superintendent and Inspector of Lights on the Great Lakes, informed Wisconsin Governor Leonard J. Farwell in early 1852 that his legislature needed to pass an act of cession of jurisdiction for lighthouse property at Two Rivers before the appropriated funds could be drawn upon.

 By 1858, a sixth-order Fresnel lens had been placed in the lantern room, but the light’s days were numbered.
 In 1859, Congress empowered the Lighthouse Board “to discontinue from time to time such lights as may become useless by reason of mutations of commerce and changes of channels of harbors, and other causes.”
-Twin Rivers Lighthouse was discontinued that August, with Albert Bary having served as keeper for most of its existence.
+Twin Rivers Lighthouse was discontinued that August, and Albert Barry, who had been keeper for most of the light’s existence, found himself out of a job.

 The square, pyramidal lighthouse measured thirty-five feet from base to ventilator ball and was built by with twelve-inch-square corner posts and sills.
 The bottom portion of the tower was open framework, while the upper portion had an enclosed watchroom accessed from the elevated walkway.
 A trap door led from the watchroom up into the ten-sided lantern, from which a red light was displayed from a sixth-order, Sautter &Co.
 Fresnel lens.

-Also in 1909, a 1,500-pound fog bell was mounted on the seaward side of the pierhead tower, and a Gamewell striking apparatus, wound up intermittently by a ¼-horsepower motor, was installed in the watchroom.
+Also in 1909, a 1,500-pound fog bell was mounted on the seaward side of the pierhead tower, and a Gamewell striking apparatus, wound up intermittently by a quarter-horsepower motor, was installed in the watchroom.
 A ten by eighteen foot frame powerhouse was constructed at the inner end of the north pier to shelter a generator that powered the motor in the watchroom.
 The fog bell was struck a single blow every fifteen seconds.
+To help with the added responsibility of operating the fog bell, Sanford Scott was hired as the station’s first assistant keeper in 1909.

 Two Rivers Lighthouse was deactivated in 1969 and replaced with a modern beacon.
 In 1975, the upper portion of the wooden lighthouse was moved onto the grounds of the Historic Rogers Street Fishing Village, where it was surrounded by a wide, wooden walkway in 1998.
 The tower’s Fresnel lens was broken during the move, and three decades later, Sandy Zipperer, executive director of the museum, launched an effort to have it repaired.